-I am 18 DPO and my serum hCG is 556.
+Q: I am 18 DPO and my serum hCG is 556.
 Could this mean I have twins?

-Twins When HCG Increasing Too Fast
+Twins When hCG Is Increasing Too Fast

-- In most normal pregnancies at hCG levels below 1,200 mIU/ml the hCG level usually doubles every 48-72 hours and it normally increases by at least 60% every two days.
+- In most normal pregnancies at hCG levels below 1,200 mIU/ml, the hCG level usually doubles every 48-72 hours, and it normally increases by at least 60% every two days.

-- In early pregnancy a 48-hour increase of hCG by 35% can still be considered normal
+- In early pregnancy, a 48-hour increase of hCG by 35% can still be considered normal.

 - As your pregnancy progresses, the HCG level increase slows down significantly.

-- Between 1,200 and 6,000 mIU/ml serum, the hCG level usually takes 72-96 hours to double
+- Between 1,200 and 6,000 mIU/ml serum, the hCG level usually takes 72-96 hours to double.

-- At an HCG level greater than 10,800 mIU/ml there should be a visible embryo with a heartbeat
+- At an hCG level greater than 10,800 mIU/ml, there should be a visible embryo with a heartbeat.

 There is no sufficient scientific evidence that with twins there is always a faster-than-usual rise in hCG.
 Normal hCG values can vary up to 20 times in normal pregnancies.
 Variations in hCG increases are not necessarily a sign that the pregnancy is abnormal or that there are two or more fetuses.